-Claim: Lawyer is asked to demonstrate that the title to a Louisiana property was held before 1803.
+Claim: Lawyer provides a caustic response when asked to demonstrate that the title to a Louisiana property was held before 1803.

 After sending the information to the FHA, he received the following reply:

 Upon review of your letter adjoining your client's loan application, we note that the request is supported by an Abstract of Title.
 While we compliment the able manner in which you have prepared and presented the application, we must point out that you have only cleared title to the proposed collateral back to 1803.
 Before final approval can be accorded, it will be necessary to clear the title back to its origin.Annoyed, the lawyer responded as follows: